Ibiza17/ulta.io-test/README.md

 2) The current test only validates a single product added to the cart, consider adding additional tests for adding multiple products, removing items from the cart, updating the quantity, etc.
 3) The test only covers a happy path scenario.
 It is important to include negative testing scenarios such as entering invalid login credentials or incorrect information during checkout to ensure the application handles them appropriately.

-4)Consider using fixtures for reusable data, such as login credentials and checkout information, to keep the test code clean and easy to read.
+4. Consider using fixtures for reusable data, such as login credentials and checkout information, to keep the test code clean and easy to read.